plurigrid/agent/README.md

 nix-channel --update
 ```

-## Easiest: Running the agent with 'just'
+## Running with 'just'

 1. If it's the first time running after pulling changes, run "just install" to install all dependencies.
-2. Then, run "just play {gradio, repl}" to start the agent.

-## Running the agent as a zulip or discord bot

-1. Set the OPENAI_API_KEY environment variable in your shell.
+2. Set the OPENAI_API_KEY environment variable in your shell.

-2. The agent_config.json file in this directory is a sample configuration file.
-Copy it to ~/agent_config.json (aka, your home directory) and set the DATA_DIR variable in that file to the absolute path of the directory of files that you want to input to the agent.
-This should be a directory containing any notes or thoughts you have about Plurigrid.
-Don't include any nested directories, all files should be at the top level. (# NOTE: THIS WILL SOON BE AUGMENTED WITH SUMMONING SPELLS)
+3. For the play-coplay agent, run `just play {gradio, repl, zulip, discord}`.
+(This will start nix and poetry shell and the agent for you.)
+4. To summon a digital twin, run `just summon {bartonus, ianita, luke, agatha, andreus} {gradio, repl}`.
+5. To start an ontology agent, run `just ontology {gradio, repl}`.
+This will load the digital twin from the prompt you input, and it can also answer questions over the knowledge base you provide.
+Protip: make sure the knowledge base does not have nested directories. scripts/copy_files_flat.sh can help with this.

+## Extra configuration for running in zulip or discord

+1. The agent_config.json file in this directory is a sample configuration file.
+Copy it to ~/agent_config.json.

-3. If you instead want to the agent's index to be constructed from channels on a discord server, add the relevant discord channel IDs to the `CHANNEL_IDS` variable in agent_config.json.
+2. If you want to the agent's index to be constructed from channels on a discord server, add the relevant discord channel IDs to the `CHANNEL_IDS` variable in agent_config.json.
 Make sure you set the INDEX_MODE variable to either "discord" or "directory".
 In order for the channels to be read, you need to set the `DISCORD_TOKEN` environment variable to your discord bot's API key.

-5. If running a zulip bot, you will also need a zulip bot API key.
-You already have a bot created for you, so go to Zulip and navigate to 'Settings' --> 'Personal Settings' --> 'Bots'.
-Download the zuliprc file.
-Copy the api key and use it to set the `ZULIP_API_KEY` environment variable in your shell.
-Then, in ~/agent_config.json, set the BOT_EMAIL variable to your bot's email address.
-Set the SERVER_URL variable to the zulip server url.
-(This is because you are trying to separate API keys from other text configurations.)
+3. If running a zulip agent, you will also need a zulip bot API key.
+Go to Zulip and navigate to 'Settings' --> 'Personal Settings' --> 'Bots'.
+Download the .zuliprc file and copy it to ~/.zuliprc.

-5.5.
-If running a discord bot, you will need to set the `DISCORD_TOKEN` environment variable to your bot's API key.
+4. If running in discord, you will need to set the `DISCORD_TOKEN` environment variable to your bot's API key.

-7. Run your agent and indicate which mode you want: `just play {repl, gradio, zulip, discord}`.
-Make sure you run this command from the root of the repo.

 ## Tips